Do you regularly eat to the point of feeling sick?

 She typically starts with asking people to keep a food log, noting what they eat and when.
 This might show patterns of when they’re likely to overindulge.

 Flessner and Dr. Hondorp agree that while some patients benefit from eliminating trigger foods from their diet, others do not.
 Some find the approach of legalizing all foods helpful, because when they’re given permission to eat them, their desire decreases.

 “I give people a choice,” Dr. Hondorp said.

 3. Connect with others.

 “We all need accountability,” Flessner said.
-“Definitely identify a support person—a friend or family member—or find a support group, online or in-person.”
+“Definitely identify a support person—a friend or family member—or find a support group online.”